llimllib/obsidian-archive/programming/javascript/Making a single-file executable with node and esbuild.md

 Node has gained the experimental ability to turn a javascript file into a single-file executable by embedding it within a node binary.

 However, they have written rather [skimpy instructions](https://nodejs.org/api/single-executable-applications.html) which leave a lot to the imagination.
-I've written this document to try to give an example that includes multiple files and a dependency:
+I've written this document to try to give an example that includes multiple files and a dependency.

 I've created a GitHub repository [llimllib/node-esbuild-executable](https://github.com/llimllib/node-esbuild-executable) to demonstrate the topics discussed here.